 What unites all the major political parties in South Africa: the African National Congress (ANC), the Democratic Alliance (DA), the South African Communist Party (SACP) and the Economic Freedom Fighters (EFF)?
 The answer is their determination to divide the country along pre-existing racial fault lines.
-Yet the DA, South Africa’s main opposition party, has had the audacity to lodge a misconduct claim against Bell Pottinger (BP) with the UK’s Public Relations Consultants Association, accusing it of “sow[ing] racial mistrust, hate and race-baiting, and [encouraging a] divided society”.
+Yet the DA, South Africa’s main opposition party, has had the audacity to lodge a misconduct claim against Bell Pottinger (BP) with the UK’s Public Relations and Communications Association, accusing it of “sow[ing] racial mistrust, hate and race-baiting, and [encouraging a] divided society”.

 So, in essence, BP is being accused by the DA of packaging DA-style politics for a rival stakeholder in South Africa; namely Oakbay Resources and Energy, owned by the controversial Gupta family, close associates of President Jacob Zuma.
 Yet such has been the howl of protest in the Western and South African media that Bell Pottinger has issued an unprecedented “full, unequivocal and absolute apology to anyone impacted” by its work.
 However, as we shall explore, while BP may not be guilty as charged, it may not be entirely innocent either.

 The focus of media criticism is that Bell Pottinger didn’t advocate racial reconciliation in the Rainbow Country in the aftermath of apartheid.
 Instead it scripted a divisive narrative that depicted opponents of its clients as agents of so-called white monopoly capitalism.

 Straight off it struck me that the major complainant feeding the media, the DA, makes an even bigger deal than the ANC about the need to overcome “economic apartheid” and what amounts to white monopoly capitalism.